jezze/fudge/README.md

 Fudge tries to keep as little state as possible inside the kernel itself to avoid complexity.
 There is for instance no out-of-the-box support for dynamic memory allocation.
-Drivers are implemented as loadable kernel modules but they are typically only big enough to support only the most basic of functionallity, leaving the higher level logic to be done in userspace because there is no best solution to every use case so a user can chose to implement things differently if they wish.
+Drivers are implemented as loadable kernel modules but they are typically only big enough to support only the most basic of functionality, leaving the higher level logic to be done in userspace because there is no best solution to every use case so a user can choose to implement things differently if they wish.

 Each program has a channel which it uses to read messages from it's mailbox.
 For each type of message a program can register a callback that will be run when a message of a certain type appears.
 Messages without a registered callback will be dropped.
-By default the system has callbacks for MAIN, TERM and REDIRECT messages but these can be overriden.
+By default the system has callbacks for MAIN, TERM and REDIRECT messages but these can be overridden.
 It is possible to poll messages manually from the channel, either from a certain sender or of a certain type.
 Anything that falls outside of that will be automatically dispatched to the default registered callbacks.
 It is also possible to dispatch a message manually.